NFMT Remix transparent

 • Maintenance and asset lifespan: Proactive maintenance practices extend the lifespan of equipment and assets, reducing the frequency of repairs and replacements.
 According to a study from the U.S. Department of Energy, implementing proactive maintenance can result in a 12 to 18 percent savings compared to reactive maintenance.

-• Better inventory control: Increased efficiency in the areas of inventory management, minimizing waste and optimizing inventory levels, which directly impacts operating costs
+• Better inventory control: Increased efficiency in the areas of inventory management, minimizing waste and optimizing inventory levels directly impacts operating costs.

-• Leading capital projects: Facilities managers often oversee capital projects such as renovations, expansions or equipment upgrades.
-Proper planning, budgeting and execution of these projects are essential for maintaining and improving the facility’s functionality and value.
+Facilities managers often oversee capital projects such as renovations, expansions or equipment upgrades.
+After all, good planning, budgeting and execution keep facilities functional and increase their value.
 Effective project management can ensure that projects are completed on time, within budget and meet quality standards.

 How Is a Facilities Management Team Structured?